Buyers want to feel good about who they’re buying from, and they want to walk away feeling good about the deal they’ve just made.

 “I humanize the process, I demonstrate the value, and I make it simple and logical,” Van Leuven shares his last words of wisdom.

-Great closers have confidence in their product, in the process, and in themselves.
+At the end of the day, closing big deals requires sales people who have confidence in their product, in the process, and in themselves.
 A few tricks up the sleeve don’t hurt, either.
 For more tips, check out our post on using a B2B sales funnel.

 This post was updated November 20th, 2020.